Expanding Teaching Outcomes Through Reintroduction of Bursaries, by Rahma Oladosu

 Teaching is a highly complex activity, a social practice that takes place in a specific context like time, place, culture, socio-political and economic situations.
 It is therefore shaped by the values of these specific contexts.

-Growing up, our parents and teachers are usually the first ones to impact our lives significantly.
+Growing up, our parents and teachers were usually the first ones to impact our lives significantly.
 In fact, in the younger years, students have complete faith in their teachers and they listen to them more than their parents.

-All these shows the significance and impact of a teacher in any society and to show sincere appreciation to our teachers for their good works a whole day was dedicated to them, A day we all know as ‘World Teachers’ Day’ which is celebrated on the 5th of October annually.
+All these shows the significance and impact of teachers in any society, and the need to sincerely appreciate them for all their good works made a whole day to be dedicated to them.
+This is a day we all know as the World Teachers Day, which is often celebrated on the 5th of October annually.

 Rahma Olamide Oladosu is a Staff Writer with the Economic Confidential